-- 99% of Vietnamese-speakers with low ELP (34,500) are first generation migrants born in Vietnam. - Only half of first generation Vietnamese migrants are proficient in English (58%), compared to 91% of 2nd/3rd generation migrants. - Half of low ELP Vietnamese-speakers migrated as refugees in the 1980s/90s and are aged 70+.
-While a quarter are new migrants\ being predominately young and middle-aged.
+- Insight Only half of first generation Vietnamese migrants are proficient in English (58%), compared to 91% of 2nd/3rd generation migrants. - Half of low ELP Vietnamese-speakers migrated as refugees in the 1980s/90s and are aged 70+.
+While a guarter are new migrants being predominately young and middle-aged.